v-for-vincent/blog/content/django_auction.rst

 .. todo::
    screenshot 1

-Installing the "Violations" and "Cobertura" plugins is as easy as checking under the "Available" tab of the plugin management page.
+Installing the "Violations" and "Cobertura" plugins may not be as easy as just checking the plugins under the "Available" tab.
+In my case, they did not show up.
+A quick google search explains that plugins for more recent versions of Jenkins may not show up.
+Therefore, I grab the latest .war for Jenkins and replace that in /usr/share/jenkins.
+You can get the .war simply by trying to update Jenkins from the management page.
+Or, if you're running it in the generic way, with the "java" command, that'll do the whole update for you.
+Sure enough, after a reboot, everything looks good again, and plugins are visible.

 I create a new free form job and I call it "django-jenkins-yardsale".
 Up until the "specify the location of test reports" part, I just follow